hibernator11/dhlab-nova-lisboa/README.md

 <img src="logos.png">

+This project provide several examples of reuse based on different techniques such as Information Retrieval, Data Visualisation or Natural Language Processing.

 ## Map representing the nationalities of the authors included in the Biblioteca Virtual Miguel de Cervantes
 This example is based on the [Linked Open Data version of the Biblioteca Virtual Miguel de Cervantes catalogue](https://data.cervantesvirtual.com/datos-enlazados).
 The data is enriched with Wikidata, enabling the creation of visualisations using the Wikidata SPARQL endpoint.
 The SPARQL query can be executed in this [link](https://w.wiki/9FwJ).